- Bedford Ambulatory Surgical Center

 Dr. Wilkening enjoys spending time with his wife and 4 children

 Kame works closely with Dr. Wilkening and may see you before and after surgery.
 She is board certified by the National Commission of Certification of Physician Assistants.
 She has additional certification from the National Association of Athletic Trainers Board of Certification.
-Brooke completed her masters program at DeSales University, Center Valley, Pennsylvania.
+Kame completed her masters program at St. Louis University, St. Louis, Missouri.

 Physician & Surgery Coordinator